kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 ![](assets/asynchronous-workflows.png)

 # Use case 3: Integrating third-party messaging systems
-Kyma can be used to integrate third-party messaging systems (including cloud solutions such as `Google PubSub`).
-A business happening in the application can be captured as an event in Kyma.
-This event can then be stored in the cloud eventing system such as `Google PubSub`.
-Based on the event, serverless computations can be triggered in GCP to achieve a business scenario.
+Kyma can be used to integrate third-party messaging systems, including cloud solutions such as `Google PubSub`.
+A business happening in the application can be captured as an Event in Kyma.
+This event can then be stored in a cloud eventing system such as `Google PubSub`.
+Based on the Event, serverless computations can be triggered in GCP to achieve a given business scenario.

 ![](assets/integrate-3rd-party-publish.png)